 PayPal

 PayPal is one of the original money transfer services to become popular around the world.
-It’s free to create and use a PayPal account to complete many different types of transactions, including sending and receiving money between family and friends or anyone with a PayPal account.
+It's free to create and use a PayPal account to complete many different types of transactions, including sending and receiving domestic payments between family and friends or anyone with a PayPal account.

-All three apps are free to download and use, though you’ll have to connect a bank account, credit card, or debit card depending on the app.
-Zelle requires you to connect a bank account and doesn’t charge any transaction fees, but your financial institution might, so make sure you check with your bank beforehand.
-You'll need to know the recipient's phone number or email address.
+These apps are free to download and use, though you'll have to connect a bank account, credit card, or debit card depending on the app.

 Venmo requires a connected bank account or card, but you can also use your existing Venmo balance to transfer money.
 Standard transfers from your Venmo balance to your bank account are free, but instant transfers cost 1.75% of the amount being transferred.
 Sending money with Venmo is free if you're using your existing balance, a debit card, or your bank account.
 If you're using a credit card, there's a 3% fee.